5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 </details>

 ## Installing/Upgrading macOS
 **Coming from Windows/Linux**: If you are on Windows or Linux, follow the guide provided by [**Dortania**](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#making-the-installer).
-No support from my end for issues related to UBS Installers created in Windows or Linux.
+I provide no support for issues with UBS Installers created in Windows or Linux or when installing macOS into a VM!

 **Coming from macOS**: If you already have access to macOS, you can either download macOS from the App Store, via the [**OpenCore Legacy Patcher**](https://github.com/dortania/OpenCore-Legacy-Patcher) App or use [**ANYmacOS**](https://www.sl-soft.de/en/anymacos/).
 Botch can download macOS High Sierra to Ventura and create a USB Installer as well.

 ## Deployment
-Please read the following explanations carefully and follow the given instructions.
-In order to boot macOS with this EFI successfully, adjustments to the `config.plist` and used kexts may be necessary to adapt the config to your system configuration and the macOS version you want to install/run.
+Please read the following explanations carefully and thoroughly and follow the given instructions.
+In order to boot your PC with this EFI successfully, adjustments to the `config.plist` and used kexts may be necessary to adapt the config to your system configuration and the macOS version you want to install/run.

 ### Preparing the `config.plist`
-Download the EFI Folder from the [**Releases**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/releases) section and unpack it.
-Make sure to check the included `Changelog.md` as well, since it contains useful explanations.
+Download my latest EFI Folder from the [**Releases**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/releases) section and unpack it.
+Make sure to check the included `Changelog.md` as well, since it contains important background information and useful explanations.

 Select the config of your choice and rename it to `config.plist`.
-Open it with [**OCAT**](https://github.com/ic005k/QtOpenCoreConfig/releases) or a Plist Editor of your choice and check the following sections amd settings and adjust them to your needs:
+Open it with [**OCAT**](https://github.com/ic005k/QtOpenCoreConfig/releases) or a ProperTree and check the following sections/settings and adjust them to your needs:

 1. **ACPI/Add** Section
 	- Enable/Disable SSDTs as needed
 	- Additional notes about some SSDTs:
 		- **DMAR** (optional): [DMAR replacement table](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/ACPI/DMAR.dsl) with specific Reserved Memory Region removed.
 Required for 3rd party LAN/Wifi/BT cards which won't work when VT-D and the Intel I225-V controller are enabled (macOS Big Sur and newer). **NOTE**: OpenCore 0.9.2 introduced a new Quirk called `DisableIoMapperMapping` which handles this automatically, so it's no longer necessary to drop and replace the DMAR table in macOS 13.3+.
 Refer to OpenCore's Documentation for more details.
 		- **SSDT-AWAC-ARTC**: Special variant of `SSDT-AWAC.` Disables AWAC Clock and enables RTC as ARTC instead.
 Also disables legacy `HPET` device.
-		- **SSDT-PORTS**: OS-agnostic USB Port Mapping Table for the Z490 Vision G. No additional USB Port kext or quirks are required.
-Since the USB ports are mapped via ACPI they will work in *any* version of macOS.
-Check [**this pdf**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/USB/USB_Ports_List.pdf) for a detailed list of mapped ports.
-Note that macOS does not support USB 3.2 via the USB protocol.
-It requires Thunderbold 3 or newer instead to support speeds greather than 5 Gbit.
+		- **SSDT-PORTS**: OS-agnostic USB Port Mapping Table for the Z490 Vision G. No additional USB Port kext or patches.
+Since the USB ports are mapped via ACPI, they will work in *any* version of macOS.
+Check [**this pdf**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/USB/USB_Ports_List.pdf) for a schematic of the mapped ports.
+Note that macOS does not support USB 3.2.
+On macOS, Thunderbold 3 or newer is required to support speeds greather than 5 Gbit.
 So there's no speed benefit when using the red USB ports instead over the blue ones when running macOS.
 		- **SSDT-PLUG.aml**: Not required on macOS 12 and newer.
 Also not needed when using `CPUFriend.kext` and `CPUFriendDataProvider.kext`.
 		- **SSDT-XSPI** (optional, enabled): Adds PCH SPI Controller to IORegistry as `XSPI`.
 So it's not a fake device but probably only a cosmetic change.